-After perusing these three Posts it would behoove one to review a few statements used by most present-day Sacred Name groups for their popular form of an 8-day observance of Passover/Unleavened Bread which is Abib 14-21.
+After perusing these three Posts, it would behoove one to review a few statements used by most present-day Sacred Name groups for their popular form of an 8-day observance of Passover/Unleavened Bread, which is Abib 14-21.
 These 8-day advocates propose the following:

 • Abib 14, Passover day, is not a Festival Day or High Sabbath.
-It is a memorial day and is also a preparation day for Abib 15, the Festival of Unleavened Bread.
+It is a memorial day and a preparation day for Abib 15, the Festival of Unleavened Bread.
 One commences eating unleavened bread just after sunset at the beginning of Abib 14.

 • Abib 15 would be the 1st day of the 7-day Festival of Unleavened Bread.
 It is also a High Sabbath.